 Fish tank water dechlorinators are specifically designed to break up tap water’s harmful chlorine and chloramines.
 Chlorine is a powerful chemical that can kill microscopic germs but is deemed safe to ingest at low levels.
 Keeping chlorine in your fish tank water can be far more dangerous as it can be very toxic to fish.

-In higher doses, chlorine can kill your betta fish, and at lower doses, it can irritate or damage a fish’s gills, causing breathing difficulties or at the very least cause stress to your betta, which can lead to more severe illness.
+In higher doses, chlorine can kill your betta fish, and at lower doses, it can irritate or damage a fish’s gills, causing breathing difficulties or, at the very least, causing stress to your betta, which can lead to more severe illness.